servisys/ispconfig_setup/README.md

 - CentOS 7 ([Servisys VPS](https://www.servisys.it/), Vitualbox)
 - ISPConfig 3.*

-For now it is tested and developed only on Debian systems.
+For now, it is tested and developed only on Debian systems.

 Maybe it works well also on Ubuntu systems.